Viacom (2005–2019): 2010s

 On October 1, 2014, Suddenlink Communications, removed channels owned by Viacom off after the two companies failed to reach an agreement.
 Channels were replaced with other networks including Sprout, FXX, Pivot, Uplifting Entertainment, Investigation Discovery, Oprah Winfrey Network, Women's Entertainment, and TheBlaze.

 On August 20, 2016, a settlement between Sumner and Shari Redstone and Philippe Dauman was reached that would have him resign as chief executive officer and be replaced with Thomas E. Dooley as interim CEO.
 Dauman would continue to serve as chairman until September 13.
 On May 25, 2017, Viacom channels returned to Suddenlink after nearly 3 years of absence.

 In November 2016, Viacom bought Argentine television network Telefe.
 In December 2016, the Viacom board appointed Bob Bakish as acting CEO.
 His appointment as president and CEO was made permanent on December 12, 2016.
+In February 2017, Bakish launched a strategic plan to prioritize Paramount Pictures, BET, Comedy Central, Nickelodeon, Nick Jr. and MTV as Viacom's six "flagship" brands, with Spike being relaunched as Paramount Network in support of this goal.
+Bakish stated that brands such as CMT, Logo, TV Land, and VH1 would "remain important parts of our network portfolio", and noted that Viacom did not plan to close its smaller channels since they were "very inexpensive" to run.

 In November 2017, Viacom announced the opening of a new digital content division named Viacom Digital Studios.
 The company has hired former AwesomenessTV chief business officer Kelly Day to lead the studio.
 Day began her duties on November 20.
 In February 2018, Viacom announced their plans to acquire the internet video conference VidCon in an effort to reach out to youth audiences (in a similar way to Viacom's Nickelodeon and MTV channels).

 In the same month, Viacom announced that they would launch an official Viacom streaming service in fall 2018, in another effort by Bakish to revitalize the company.
 This streaming service would support ads (similar to Hulu) and was expected to include television series from Viacom Media Networks that have not been available on other services, such as Hulu or Amazon Prime Video.
-Bakish has stated that the streaming service would serve as a "complement" to OTT MVPDs, rather than a replacement.
+Bakish stated that the streaming service would serve as a "complement" to OTT MVPDs, rather than a replacement.

 In April 2018, Viacom hosted its first presentation at the annual Digital Content NewFronts, where they announced new original content for sites such as Facebook, Twitter, and Snapchat.
 They also announced the expansion of VidCon to London in 2019 at the same conference.

 On July 25, 2018, Viacom announced that it was in talks to acquire AwesomenessTV for a fraction of the company's $650 million valuation in 2016.
 Two days later on July 27, Viacom officially acquired the company for $25 million.
-Jordan Levin would leave his position as CEO of AwesomenessTV following the acquisition.
-In January 2019, it was announced that Viacom has acquired Internet television streaming service, Pluto TV for $340 million.
+Jordan Levin left his position as CEO of AwesomenessTV following the acquisition.
+In January 2019, Viacom acquired the free ad–supported streaming television (FAST) service Pluto TV for $340 million.